zephyrproject-rtos/zephyr/doc/guides/modules.rst

 ===========

-To execute both tests and samples available in modules, the Zephyr test runner (sanitycheck) should be pointed to the directories containing those samples and tests.
+To execute both tests and samples available in modules, the Zephyr test runner (twister) should be pointed to the directories containing those samples and tests.
 This can be done by specifying the path to both samples and tests in the :file:`zephyr/module.yml` file.
-Additionally, if a module defines out of tree boards, the module file can point sanitycheck to the path where those files are maintained in the module.
+Additionally, if a module defines out of tree boards, the module file can point twister to the path where those files are maintained in the module.
 For example: